Characteristics of Asian skin

 Properties of the skin

-Asian Skin
+Asian skin

 Dark skin has more cell layers in the epidermis, making the skin more compact.
 It makes dark skin less prone to aging and wrinkles.
 Darker skin also contains larger fibroblasts.
 These are the cells that are responsible, among other things, for the production of collagen and are involved in wound healing.
 Darker skin has finer collagen fibers in the dermis, but they are denser and parallel distributed.